frconor-ebook/meditations/_posts/2025-12-09-beginning-again.md

 There is no greater activity that we can be involved in these days than trying to contemplate the divine.
 Euripides used to say that "wisdom enters through silence."

-In *The Forge*, we\'re told, "Lazarus rose because he heard the voice of God and immediately wanted to get out of the situation he was in.
-If he hadn\'t wanted to move, he would just have died again.
-A sincere resolution: to have faith in God always; to hope in God always; to love God always\...he never abandons us, even if we\'re rotting away as Lazarus was" (Josemaría Escrivá, *The Forge*, Point 211).
+In *The Forge*, we're told, "Lazarus rose because he heard the voice of God and immediately wanted to get out of the situation he was in.
+If he hadn't wanted to move, he would just have died again.
+A sincere resolution: to have faith in God always; to hope in God always; to love God always\...he never abandons us, even if we're rotting away as Lazarus was" (Josemaría Escrivá, *The Forge*, Point 211).

 We can thank Our Lord for giving us this opportunity---this period of silence, of formation, of prayer---to use it well.

-"A heart in silence," we\'re told, "is a melody for the heart of God.
+"A heart in silence," we're told, "is a melody for the heart of God.
 The lamp is consumed noiselessly before the tabernacle, and incense ascends in silence to the throne of God: such is the sound of the silence of love" (Robert Cardinal Sarah, *The Power of Silence*, Point 81).

 Pope St. John Paul II liked to refer to Our Lady as "the woman of silence" (John Paul II, *Angelus*, December 14, 1997; *Message*, March 25, 2001).